Stuck in someone else's frames? break free!

 tomatoes, chilies and potatoes until the onion softens.
 Add salt, oregano, chili

-powder and cilantro; simmer 2-3 minutes.
+powder and cilantro; simmer 2 to 3 minutes.
 Place a scant 1/2 cup meat filling on

 each tortilla.
 Fold, envelope-style, like a burrito.
 Fry seam side down, in 1/2

-inch of hot oil (360-375 degrees) until crispy and brown.
+inch of hot oil (360 to 375°F) until crispy and brown.
 Turn and brown other

 side.
 Drain briefly on a paper towel.
 Place on a serving plate and top with